 Kotlin Functions

-Functions in Kotlin are blocks of code that can be called repeatedly to perform a specific task.
-They help organize code into separate logical units, making it more modular and maintainable.
-In Kotlin, functions are defined using the keyword "fun" followed by the function name, parameters (optional), and return type (optional).
+Functions in Kotlin are blocks of code that perform specific tasks and can be called repeatedly.
+They help structure code into logical units, making it more modular and easier to maintain.
+In Kotlin, functions are defined using the keyword fun, followed by the function name, parameters (optional), and return type (optional).

-• Definition of functions
+Definition of Functions

-• Importance of functions in programming
+Importance of Functions in Programming

 Anatomy of a Kotlin Function